jokicjovan/TCP-WebSocket-Adapter/README.md

 A Python library that acts as a bridge between a TCP server and WebSocket clients.
 This adapter listens for incoming WebSocket connections and forwards data between a TCP server and connected WebSocket clients, as well as forwards messages from WebSocket clients to the TCP server.

+## Why I Created This

+I created this library because I needed a way to connect to an old device that only supports a TCP socket connection, but I wanted to interact with it via WebSocket (for use with a browser-based client).
+Since no straightforward solution existed for this problem, I built this library to bridge the gap between TCP socket and WebSocket communication.
+If you're facing the same challenge, this adapter might be just what you need!

 ## Features

 - Bridges TCP communication to WebSocket clients.